Eno Benjamin: Welcome to the Houston Texans

 Eno Benjamin Career Stats

-The 5-9 207 lbs. tailback graduated from Arizona State after leaving his hometown of Wylie, Texas.
+The 5-foot-9, 207-pound tailback graduated from Arizona State after leaving his hometown of Wylie, Texas.
 While still in high school, Benjamin racked up 7,546 yards and 111 touchdowns.
 In 2017, he moved on to Arizona State where he was a spot contributor to the offense as well as a punt returner.

 In 2018, Benjamin set a new Arizona State record for most rushing yards in a game with 312.